El-leandr0/El-leandr0/README.md

 Aurora was created to address the challenges students face with traditional educational tools, often lacking personalization, interactivity, and emotional support.
 The company's AI-powered chatbot serves as a personalized learning companion, offering tailored tools and resources to make studying and learning more effective and enjoyable.
 Check our website: https://aurora4youcp.wixsite.com/aurora

-  - Made in collaboration with: João Capitão, Maria Rodrigues, Vidhi Rajanikante, Yehor Malakhov
+  - Made in collaboration with: João Capitão, Maria Rodrigues, Vidhi Rajanikante and Yehor Malakhov
 ---
 </details>